Toshiko Sato: Television

 In the second series (2008) episode "To the Last Man", Tosh has a relationship with a soldier from 1918 (Anthony Lewis), who had to be frozen and re-awoken every year until the time was right for him to return to 1918 and heal the Rift.
 In episode "Reset", Owen agrees to go on a date with her, but dies at the end of the episode after being shot in the heart.
 When Owen is briefly revived by team leader Jack Harkness using a resurrection glove, Tosh says her goodbye to him by confessing that she has always loved him.
 Owen flatlines, only to revive again permanently, existing in a state resembling undeath.
 In the episode "Fragments", the audience comes to understand how Toshiko came to work for Torchwood; Captain Jack rescued her from a UNIT detention centre where she was held after she was forced to build a sonic modulator for an unnamed terrorist organisation.
-In the show's second-season finale, "Exit Wounds", Toshiko is shot and killed by Gray (Lachlan Nieboer), Jack Harkness's unstable younger brother.
+In the show's second-season finale, "Exit Wounds", Toshiko is shot and killed by Gray (Lachlan Nieboer), Jack Harkness's younger brother.
 She dies within minutes of Owen, having been unable to save him from his own death when he becomes trapped in a nuclear power facility bunker flooding with radioactive material.
 In the moments before their deaths, Owen apologises to Toshiko for never having managed to bring their relationship to fruition.
 By initiating the final log-off procedure for her account on the Torchwood computer system, Ianto activates a pre recorded message from Toshiko, in which she thanks Jack for saving her.
 She tells him that she is grateful for the opportunity to work in Torchwood and that she hoped her contributions were valued.
 After being killed off, the character is mentioned in the two episodes of Doctor Who which follow "Exit Wounds".
-In these episodes, Gwen (Eve Myles) and Ianto vow to keep fighting in Tosh and Owen's memory, and later discover a "time lock" designed by Tosh which protects the Hub from Dalek invasion.
+In these episodes, Gwen (Eve Myles) mentions Tosh and Owen's memory, and later discover a "time lock" designed by Tosh which protects the Hub from Dalek invasion.